The Internal Model Principle of Time-Varying Optimization

 In Section~\ref{sec:gradient_feedback}, we showed that a necessary condition for exact asymptotic tracking is that the algorithm incorporates an internal model of the temporal variability of the problem.
 Departing from this finding, in this section we tackle the following question: \textit{how will the algorithm perform when the temporal variability of the problem is known only approximately?} For illustration purposes, we focus on the quadratic problem~\eqref{eq:quadratic_cost_example} (see Examples~\ref{ex:quadratic_cost} and \ref{ex:quadratic_gradient_feedback}).
-Suppose that an imprecise knowledge of the internal model is available; namely, there exists $\Delta \in \real^{n_c \times p}$ such that \eqref{eq:dynamic_condition_linear} is modified~to\footnote{ To explicitly model uncertainty in the matrix $S,$ equation \eqref{eq:dynamic_condition_linear_approx} could be rewritten as $\Sigma (S+\Delta_s) = A_c \Sigma.$ By comparison, the two approaches are equivalent with the substitution $\Delta = \Sigma \Delta_s.$ }:
+Suppose that an imprecise internal model is available; that is, there exists $\Delta \in \real^{n_c \times p}$ such that \eqref{eq:dynamic_condition_linear} is modified~to\footnote{ To explicitly model uncertainty in the matrix $S,$ equation \eqref{eq:dynamic_condition_linear_approx} could be rewritten as $\Sigma (S+\Delta_s) = A_c \Sigma.$ By comparison, the two approaches are equivalent with the substitution $\Delta = \Sigma \Delta_s.$ }:

 To analyze the asymptotic behavior of $y(t),$ it is useful to define the auxiliary variable $\tilde z(t) = z(t) - \Sigma \theta(t).$ Using~\eqref{eq:dynamic_condition_linear_approx} and~\eqref{eq:controller_linear}, the dynamics of $\tilde z$ follow the model: